top of page

 9. CBT Lingo

-CBT Lingo, a CBT Bingo-type game, is set up like traditional Bingo but with CBT prompts.
+CBT Lingo, a CBT Bingo-type game, is set up like traditional Feelings Bingo but with CBT prompts.
 It’s a bit more in-depth than novelty bingo cards that are the same.
 Instead, there are 10 unique playing cards so that players can have a real competitive game.

-However, to earn a square on the board, someone must answer the prompt for that space.
-There are 75 CBT-related prompts included, which are mixed up on the Bingo cards (like the numbers in real Bingo).
+Like in traditional Bingo, are 75 CBT-related prompts included, which are mixed up on the Bingo cards (like the numbers in real Bingo).
 You can play the game with the calling numbers from a real game, or print out ones from the game.

-Prompts
+Example Prompts

-Example prompts include:
+Example discussion prompts in CBT Lingo include:

 • What’s one coping skill you use